 For her doctoral research, Cecelia is focusing on performing arts and its effect on young Oceanic people’s wellbeing.

 “According to the New Zealand Ministry of Health, Pacific communities experience poor health outcomes in New Zealand.
-As most young Oceanic people are in western education for the first eighteen years of their life where they are expected to succeed, navigating through their New Zealand and their Oceanic worlds is important to their wellbeing.
+Most young Oceanic people are in school for the first eighteen years of their life, navigating through both their New Zealand and their Oceanic worlds is important to their sense of belonging and overall wellbeing.

-“My research considers ‘Asi – the spirit or presence of the unseen – that becomes manifest when young people work together in the creation of contemporary Tongan faiva (performing arts), which consists of sound, poetry and choreography.
-To explore this process and its transformative effects on performers, my research examines notions of koka’anga (how people work together) and ‘kuo tau e langi (the spirit that bursts forth from faiva).”
+“My research considers ‘Asi – the presence of the unseen – and seeks to understand the spirit that becomes manifest when young people work together in the creation of contemporary Tongan faiva (performing arts).”

 Her research builds on her Master of Philosophy, during which she analysed different ways of engaging with Pacific people to benefit their wellbeing.